 The geodatabase storage model is based on a series of simple yet essential relational database concepts and leverages the strengths of the underlying database management system (DBMS).
 Simple tables and well-defined attribute types are used to store the schema, rule, base, and spatial attribute data for each geographic dataset.
 This approach provides a formal model for storing and working with your data.
-Through this approach, structured query language (SQL)—a series of relational functions and operators—can be used to create, modify, and query tables and their data elements.
+Through this approach, structured query language (SQL) can be used to create, modify, and query tables and their data elements.

 You can see how this works by examining how a feature with polygon geometry is modeled in the geodatabase.
 A feature class is stored as a table, often referred to as the base or business table.
 Each row in the table represents one feature.
 The shape column stores the polygon geometry for each feature.
 The contents of this table, including the shape when stored as a SQL spatial type, can be accessed through SQL.

 However, adding spatial types and SQL support for spatial attributes to a DBMS is not enough on its own to support GIS.
 ArcGIS employs a multitier application architecture by implementing advanced logic and behavior in the application tier on top of the geodatabase storage model.
 This application logic includes support for a series of generic geographic information system (GIS) data objects and behaviors such as feature classes, raster datasets, topologies, networks, and much more.

 The geodatabase is implemented using the same multitier application architecture found in other advanced DBMS applications; there is nothing exotic or unusual about in its implementation.
 The multitier architecture of the geodatabase is sometimes referred to as an object-relational model.
 The geodatabase objects persist as rows in DBMS tables that have identity, and the behavior is supplied through the geodatabase application logic.
 The separation of the application logic from the storage is what allows support for several different DBMSs and data formats.